 “With A Little Help…”, Inc. Summer Camp offers one-on-one assistance by trained volunteer attendants 24-hours a day, or as needed.

 Each disabled adult is assigned a volunteer whose sole purpose is to help take care of that one adult.
 Although there is a lot of cooperation, the fact that volunteers are assigned primarily to one disabled adult allows for the personalized assistance required by many of the adults.
 The cares received include assistance in the following areas: dressing, bathing, toileting, grooming, transferring into bed or wheelchair, feeding and whatever else is necessary.
+Adult campers that require specialized care including, but not limited to; catheter care, feeding tube, respiratory care may be required to provide their own attendant/nurse for the duration of camp.

 Our drug and alcohol free camp and facilities are easily accessible by wheelchair.
 The camp is situated on 402 wooded acres and is filled with numerous paved paths to provide as much access to wheelchair users as possible.